brianbuccola/brianbuccola.github.io/work.md

 ## Journal Articles

+- Brian Buccola.
+2016.
+A new defense of a classic semantics for bare numerals.
+In preparation. ([email me][email] for a copy)

 - Brian Buccola and Benjamin Spector.
 2016.
 [Modified numerals and maximality][lp-doi]. *Linguistics and Philosophy* 39(3).
 151--199. ([preprint][lp-lb])

 - Bernhard Schwarz, Brian Buccola, and Michael Hamilton.
 2012.
 [Two types of class B numeral modifiers: A reply to Nouwen 2010][sp]. *Semantics and Pragmatics* 5(1).
 1--25.